 Newborn props and different blanket/basket/fur options take part of this type of session.
-If time allows, family members are welcome to partake, OR we can limit the number of setups if family photos are your priority.
+If time allows, family members are welcome and encouraged to partake, OR we can limit the number of setups if family photos are your priority.

 - The photo poses will be up to the baby’s particular mood and my workflow.
 Even though I am happy to accommodate and try my best for your particular requests and preferences, it is ALWAYS more important to make sure the baby is comfortable and safe.

 - We need to crank up the heat!
 Babies do great when it is nice and cozy, it makes them more sleepy.

 - We will have breaks to feed and soothe your babe.

 How to prepare